diskoverdata/diskover-community/README-WEB.md

 # diskover web tag manager

-diskover web tag manager is a front-end for managing the tag field in diskover indices in Elasticsearch.
+diskover web tag manager is a front-end for changing diskover's tag field, allowing you to search and tag files for deletion, archival or keeping.
 It is written in PHP, [Bootstrap](http://getbootstrap.com/) and [jQuery](https://jquery.com/).

 ### Screenshots